JOB OPENINGS

 Compensation & Benefits:

-• Compensation: $75,600 to $94,500 DOE.
+• Compensation: $44,500 to $52,500 DOE with additional language stipend up to $5,000 annually based on results of ALTA language competency testing.
 This position is a full-time position, and compensation is made according to the WTLS Salary Scale that became effective on April 28, 2025.

 • Benefits: Full-time benefits include the ability to participate in WTLS’ health insurance plan, dental plan, vision plan, LTD, Life Insurance, 401k retirement plan, paid Annual Leave (based on years of employment), paid Sick Leave (12 days per year), paid Holidays (12), and paid week off between Christmas and New Year.